-In mid-2016 we decided to take a radical step in our management concept: Holacracy .
-As a result, we have largely disempowered ourselves as founders and given our employees significantly more responsibility.
-Today I will explain to you what led us to this decision and why radical steps are sometimes necessary.
+In mid-2016, we decided to take a radical step in our approach to management and adopted Holacracy.
+As a result, we've largely disempowered ourselves as founders and handed over a significant amount of responsibility to our employee.
+Today, I'll explain what prompted us to make this decision and why such radical steps are sometimes necessary.

-So Torben, Marcel and I decided to go with Holacracy as a radically different approach than we were used to.
-Some of you may have already heard of it but likely in a negative context.
-Because in Holacracy there are actually only two ways it can go: either it will prevail (as with Zappos) or it fails and is completely done away with (as with Medium).
-However, as the media tends to prefer reporting on failures rather than successes, I think it's time to hear from people with first-hand experience.
+When Torben, Marcel, and I decided to go with Holacracy, the approach was radically different from anything we were used to.
+Perhaps you've even heard about Holacracy before but it was probably being mentioned in a negative context.
+That's because there are actually only two ways it can go with Holacracy: it will either prevail (e.g. at Zappos) or it'll fail and is completely eliminated from the organization (e.g. at Medium).
+As the media prefers to report on failures than successes, however, I think it's time to hear from people with first-hand experience.

 Using Holacracy to create more freedom